My first insight into the feeling of being internally old occurred during adolescence.

 5# You Are Prone to Intense Existential Crises

 I have sometimes witnessed cases where Old energy is born into the body of a person who does not have the matching mental maturity to embrace it.
 This can result in depressions, substance abuse and existential crisis’s.

-In this case, it's necessary to undergo intense spiritual-growth, to cultivate existential meaning and inner-understanding through paths like Involution in order to learn how to embrace your soul.
+In this case, it’s necessary to undergo intense spiritual-growth, to cultivate existential meaning and inner-understanding through inner work in order to learn how to embrace your soul.

 6# You Easily Become Emotionally Drained

 With the wisdom and patience that comes with being an Old Soul, there also comes others people’s desire to use you as a dumping ground for their emotions.
 I’ve experienced this a lot in my own life, often experiencing emotionally-charged conversations that last for hours at a time.
 Some Old Souls also double as Empaths, which can also take a great toll on your energy.

 In the search for truth, deeper understanding and inner exploration of yourself and the world around you, it is common for the Old Soul to experience a lot of mental fatigue.
 Double this with acting as a mediator between people and their problems, and you’ll end up exhausted at the end of the day.

 #8 You Struggle to Find a Kindred Spirit

 But it’s not always as hard as that.
 Having the wisdom to discern the true depths of your connection with a person will be your greatest asset in the area of love.